 Licensing Requirements in Ontario

-Ontario requires all cannabis retail employees, including budtenders, to obtain certification from the Alcohol and Gaming Commission of Ontario (AGCO) under the Cannabis License Act, 2018, currently called CannSell.
-The certification process includes passing an online test.
+Ontario requires all cannabis retail workers, including budtenders, to pass a training course from the Alcohol and Gaming Commission of Ontario (AGCO) under the Cannabis License Act, 2018, currently called CannSell.

 Cannabis Retail Manager License